Abhi-More/To-Do-List/README.md

 # To-Do-List
-Developed a minimalist ToDoList web application utilizing HTML, CSS, JavaScript, and Bootstrap.
-The project showcases my proficiency in front-end web development, as well as my ability to implement local storage to maintain persistent data.
+Designed and developed a user-friendly ToDo List web application using HTML, CSS, JavaScript, and Bootstrap.
+The application allows users to add, delete, and clear their tasks with the added functionality of storing the list in the web browser's local storage.
+It has clean and intuitive user interface with responsive design for seamless user experience across different devices.